thatblindgeye/BarThresholds/README.md

 - **GM Tokens**: The threshold will affect only tokens controlled by the GM.
 This includes tokens that do not have any players listed in the "Can Be Edited & Controlled By" field.
 - **Player Tokens**: The threshold will affect only tokens controlled by at least one non-GM player, or by "all players".

-When choosing the "Only selected tokens" or "Except selected tokens" option, the selected tokens are determined after clicking "Submit" on the final "Effect value(s)" step.
+When choosing the "Only selected tokens" or "Except selected tokens" option, the selected tokens' names are stored in the threshold data.
+These names are used to check whether a token is a valid target when the threshold runs.

 ### Comparison Type